Search

 TM10-10

 75 days.
 Solanum lycopersicum.
 (F1) Better Boy Tomato.
 The plant produces extremely heavy yields of 10 to 16 oz bright red tomatoes.
-It has a rich old fashioned tomato flavor.
+It is a popular tomato variety prized for its high yields of large, flavorful red slicing tomatoes, strong disease resistance, and reliability across many climates.
+It has a rich old-fashioned tomato flavor.
 It is very meaty, juicy, and flavorful with just the right balance of acid and sugar.
-It is one of the most popular tomatoes grown in the United States and one of the all time best sellers.
-One of the most disease resistant tomato varieties.
+It is one of the most popular tomatoes grown in the United States and an all-time best seller, our #1 best-selling tomato, and one of the most disease-resistant tomato varieties.
 Home gardeners have voted Better Boy Tomato as one of the Best Tomatoes to Grow.
-It is a Guinness World Record holder for the highest yielding tomato, producing 342 lbs of tomatoes from one plant.
+It is a Guinness World Records holder for the highest-yielding tomato plant, producing 342 lbs of tomatoes.
 The plant continues to produce all season long.
 Perfect for slicing, freezing, canning, and sauces.
 Good foliage protection prevents sun scaling.
 The plant requires support, either staking or cages.
-An excellent choice for home gardens and market growers.
-Disease Resistant: V, F, N, A, St, LB.
-Indeterminate.
+Excellent choice for home gardens, Farmer’s Markets, market growers, open field production, and commercial production.
+Disease Resistant: A, F, LB, N, St, V. Indeterminate.

 $4.00 $3.50